AC4G/strest/README.md

 ### Charts

 By default charts are stored in the `./charts` directory where `strest` is executed.
-You can change the location of the charts directory by setting via the `charts` flag.
+You can change the location of the charts directory by setting via the `--charts-path` or `-c` flag.

 To disable charts use the `--no-charts` flag.